Manicule: Computer cursor

-A similar pointing hand icon is used as a mouse cursor in many graphical user interfaces (such as those in Adobe Acrobat and Photoshop) to indicate an object that can be manipulated.
-The earliest known software release to use this cursor was Alan Kay's Smalltalk for the Xerox workstations.
-Those computers, like the Xerox Star, influenced the graphical user interface of Apple's Lisa and Macintosh desktop computers.
-Apple themselves used a hand cursor to indicate a clickable hyperlink in their 1987 HyperCard software, a local hypertext framework developed by Bill Atkinson.
+A similar pointing hand icon is used as a mouse cursor in many graphical user interfaces to indicate a type of clickable object.
+The earliest known software release to use this type of cursor was Alan Kay's Smalltalk for the Xerox workstations.
+Those computers, like the Xerox Star, influenced the user interface of Apple's Lisa and Macintosh desktop computers.
+Apple used a hand cursor to indicate a clickable hyperlink in their 1987 HyperCard software, a local hypertext framework developed by Bill Atkinson.
 At Apple, graphic designer Susan Kare created a "clicker" icon similar to a manicule that influenced later cursors for hypertext as well as video games.
 It became the standard way to represent links when it was adopted by the early web browsers in the 1990s.
-Experimental author Shelley Jackson observed that while visually similar to a manicule, the often-gloved hand cursor serves not as a textual signpost but as an invitation to make users "encouraged by the image of the hand to feel that they were interacting directly, physically with the image on the screen."
+Experimental author Shelley Jackson observed that while visually similar to a manicule, the often-gloved hand cursor serves not as a textual signpost but as an invitation to make users "encouraged by the image of the hand to feel that they were interacting directly, physically with the image on the screen".